FREQUENTLY ASKED QUESTIONS

 As of the 2023-2024 application cycle, pass/fail courses are still accepted, though letter grades are encouraged if offered by the individual institutions.

 Yes.
 The University of Utah School of Medicine requires at least three letters of recommendation, but will accept up to four letters total.

-All letters of recommendation must be submitted to the AMCAS Letter Service and be received by the SOM by an applicant’s secondary application due date.
+All letters must be submitted to the AMCAS Letter Service and must be submitted in order to be eligible for a secondary application.

-If an applicant is having difficulties obtaining their letters by the provided due date, please contact the Office of Admissions at firstname.lastname@example.org for more information.
+If an applicant is having difficulties obtaining their letters within the provided timeline, please contact the Office of Admissions at firstname.lastname@example.org for more information.